 The intersection of Wilson, Clarendon, and Washington Boulevards, commonly known as Clarendon Circle, is being redesigned to improve pedestrian, bicyclist, and motorist access and safety.
 The project study area includes eight surrounding intersections.
 Associated improvements are being planned for Clarendon Circle and the intersection of 10th Street and Wilson Boulevard.
 The redesign is based upon a concept developed for the Clarendon Sector Plan, but is being adapted for implementation without waiting for redevelopment.
 View the current Clarendon Circle Study Presentation (PDF) >>

-Improvements to the intersection will provide street, sidewalk and related safety upgrades to one of Arlington’s most active intersections and will:
+Improvements to the intersection will provide street, sidewalk and related safety upgrades to one of Arlington’s most active intersections.
+The major goals are to:

 Travel across the intersection whether on foot, by bicycle or in a car can be difficult due to its extreme width and the skewed alignment of the roadways.
 N. Irving Street also enters the circle area in two offset locations, which further complicates the traffic pattern.

 Design analysis for this intersection was performed as part of the development of the Clarendon Sector Plan and more recently with the Clarendon Multimodal Transportation Study (PDF), which provides an in-depth review of the data and methodology used.
 The January 2012 Clarendon Circle Study Presentation (PDF) summarizes the site analysis and alternative street alignment options proposed as ways to improve the intersection.

 Both studies began with the analysis of potential design options including roundabouts, one-way street couplets and other alternatives.
 The analysis strongly suggest these types of designs would have negative impacts on all modes of transportation, especially pedestrians, and recommend improving the intersection by normalizing the existing geometry and reducing the size.

 View looking south down Washington Boulevard from northeast corner.